-The Society is a building society, incorporated in England and Wales under the United Kingdom Building Societies Act 1986, as amended, and regulated by the United Kingdom Financial Services Authority, Register Number 355B.
+The Society is a building society, incorporated in England and Wales under the United Kingdom Building Societies Act 1986, as amended, and authorised by the PRA and regulated by the FCA in relation to conduct of business matters and by the PRA in relation to prudential requirements.
+The Society's FCA Mutuals Public Register Number is 355B.
 The principal office of the Society is Nationwide Building Society, Nationwide House, Pipers Way, Swindon, SN38 1NW (phone number +44 (0) 1793 513 513).
-It is the largest building society in the United Kingdom in terms of total assets and its core business is providing personal financial services, including:
+The Society is the largest building society in the United Kingdom in terms of total assets, with £191 billion of assets as at 4 April 2013.
+It is the third largest residential mortgage lender in the United Kingdom and the second largest UK savings provider (as calculated by the Society based on BoE data).
+The Society's core business is providing personal financial services, including: